philip-mathew/streamlit-forecast-application/README.md

 ## Steps to use Web-App:

-1. Upload csv file of univariate time series dataset for forecasting
+1. Upload csv file of univariate time series dataset for forecasting.
-2. Select number of future periods to forecast
+2. Select number of future periods to forecast.
-3. Press on forecast button to generate forecast plot
+3. Press on forecast button to generate forecast plot.